modularml/mojo/stdlib/docs/style-guide.md

 Mojo provides a command line utility, `mojo doc`, to validate the API doc strings in your code.
 This ensures that your doc strings are correctly formatted and consistent with the Mojo style guidelines.
-Not that you should not have any warnings.
+Note that you should not have any warnings.

 ```bash
 > mojo doc --warn-missing-doc-strings -o /dev/null stdlib/src/